phoenixding/scdiff/README.md

 * mouse over each node to show the pie chart of cell types within each node.
 * left click each node to show:
-	* Cell IDs (with labels) within the node.
+	* Table 0: Cell IDs (with labels) within the node.
-	* Regulating TFs for the edge ending at the node.
+	* Tabel 1: Regulating TFs for the edge ending at the node.
-	* Regulating TFs for the whole path ending at the node.
+	* Tabel 2: Regulating eTFs for the edge path ending at the node.
-	* DE genes for the edge ending at the node.
+	* Table 3: DE genes (up-regulated) for the edge ending at the node.
+	* Table 4: DE genes (down-regulated) for the edge ending at the node

 # EXAMPLES